15 min read

 • For technical tracks: Linux proficiency is non-negotiable.
 Add networking basics (TCP/IP, DNS, protocols) and security fundamentals.

-• For Security Awareness: Adult learning principles, communication skills, metrics and measurement, behavioral psychology basics.
+• For Security Awareness: adult learning principles, communication skills, metrics and measurement, behavioural psychology basics.

 Step 3: Get Hands-On Experience